Synopsis: OT XVI [C] Sunday (July 21) Homily on Lk 10: 38-42 (L-19)

 1) A day off for the pastor?
 A distraught woman tried many times to contact her pastor only to discover that it was his day off.
 She made contact with him the next day and scolded him severely.
 “Father, I needed you yesterday,” she said, “and you were not there for me.
 You have let me down.
 I cannot believe you would take a day off when so many people like me need you.”
 Then she added, “The devil never takes a day off.”
 The pastor, a little irritated and with tongue in cheek, responded, “And if I didn’t take a day off, I would be just like him, wouldn’t I?”

-2) Pope St. John Paul II and busy-like-Martha.
+2) Pope Francis and busy-like-Martha.
 A person had been confined to a mental institute.
 After years of treatment it was decided that he was well enough to be discharged.
 So, the psychiatrist approached his patient to congratulate him.
 “I have good news for you.
 The board has examined your case and they have decided that you are completely cured.
 You can go home.”
 Seeing the resentful look on the face of the patient, the doctor said: “Why are you reacting in this way?
 Aren’t you happy now that you are cured?”
 And the man ranted back, “I am cured, but I am not going home!
 When I came here, I was Pope Francis.
 I was busy like Martha in the Bible story, blessing people, writing encyclicals and giving daily papal audience to all the inmates and visitors of this house.
 But I will be nobody at home!”

 Websites of the week: